-Canadian Utilities is a \$6.55 billion company with approximately 5,000 employees.
+Canadian Utilities is a \$7.63 billion company with approximately 5,000 employees.
 ATCO owns 52% of Canadian Utilities.
 Based in Alberta, Canadian Utilities is a diversified global energy infrastructure corporation delivering solutions in Electricity, Pipelines & Liquid, and Retail Energy.
 The company prides itself on having Canada's longest consecutive years of dividend increases, with a 48-year streak.
 Unless otherwise noted, US\$ is used in this research report.

-Canadian Utilities reported its full-year results for the period ended December 31st, on February 25th, 2021.
-Revenues and EPS for the year amounted to \$2.54 billion and \$1.05, indicating a decrease of 17.9% and 58%, respectively.
-These figures were not very much affected by FX changes, as the CAD/USD rate is currently almost identical to that of last year.
+Canadian Utilities reported its Q1-2021 results for the period ended March 31st, on April 29th, 2021.
+Revenues and EPS for the year amounted to \$738 million and \$0.54, indicating an increase of 2.4% and 45.9%, respectively, in constant currency terms.